-Administered by ASI Flex, a Dependent Care Flexible Spending Account (DCFSA) allows you to save between 25% to 40% on the cost of child care or day care for children 13 and under, and for homecare for an older or incapable dependent while you are at work or school.
+Use a Dependent Care Flexible Spending Account (DCFSADCFSA (Dependent Care Flexible Spending Account)Used to pay for childcare expenses for children under the age of 13 or qualifying adults, who cannot care for themselves and meet IRS guidelines.) to save between 25-40% on the cost of child care or day care for children 13 and under, and for home care for an older or incapable dependent while you are at work or school.

-- ClaimsClaimA written request such as a reimbursement of a health care expense made by you or your health care provider to the plan administrator whether is medical, dental, vision or a flexible spending account. for reimbursement must be submitted by Nov.
-15, 2022.
+- You must submit your claimsClaimA written request such as a reimbursement of a health care expense made by you or your health care provider to the plan administrator whether is medical, dental, vision or a flexible spending account. for reimbursement by Nov.
+15, 2025.

 - If you do not use all of your funds within the FSA, the remaining amount will be forfeited.